AaronGoldsmith/Friend-Finder/README.md

 # Friend-Finder
-Answer several questions to get paired up with a likely match.
+Answer several questions to see who Friend-Fiender picks as your match!